MonsieurTom/JCoinche/README.md

 * Command: HELP (in game, allow you to see all the commands of the game).

 ## Credits
-Victor KERN, Erwan GUIOMAR, Tom LENORMAND, Morgan CARON and Benjamin GUARIGLIA
+ Erwan GUIOMAR and Tom LENORMAND.

 ## License
     Copyright © 2000 Benjamin Guariglia <benjamin.guariglia@epitech.eu>